stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

 ```

 ## What you should see after deployment
-This app have two direct consequences in the ZEDHub interface:
+This app have two direct consequences in the ZED Hub interface:
 - A live stream should be visible
 - The published telemetry should be accessible

 ### Live video
-If you click in the **Devices** panel  on the device where the app is deployed, you should see the live video (with a delay of a few seconds).
+If you click on the device where the app is deployed in the **Devices** panel, you should see the live video (with a delay of a few seconds).

 ![](./images/live_and_recordings.png " ")

 ###  Telemetry
-If you click go in the **Telemetry** panel, you should see the telemetry of your camera position as follow:
+If you click on the **Telemetry** panel, you should see the telemetry of your camera position as follow:

 ![](./images/telemetry.png " ")